- Visit the Reserve

 - The Conservancy

-Our dedicated staff carries out the mission of San Elijo Lagoon Conservancy to protect and enhance the reserve.
+Our dedicated staff carries out the Conservancy's mission to protect and enhance the reserve.

 Doug Gibson, Executive Director / Principal Scientist

 Doug is a wetland ecologist.
 For 19 years, he has directed the science-based and community conservation programs for San Elijo Lagoon Conservancy.
 He completed the first experimental phase of the inlet opening at San Elijo Lagoon in the mid 1990s.
 At that time, the lagoon’s water quality was so poor that few fishes and invertebrates could survive.
 Proposed developments adjacent to the lagoon further threatened the vitality of one of San Diego’s largest coastal wetlands.

 Securing funding for an endowment, and building member and donor support to carry on the mission of the Conservancy became key priorities.
 Gibson blends his extensive knowledge of Southern California coastal wetlands policy with scientific literacy, and fundraising outreach experience to his role as executive director and principal scientist.
 Continue...

 Barry Lindgren, Associate Director

-Barry Lindgren was introduced to San Elijo Lagoon Conservancy as a volunteer in 2003.
+Barry was introduced to San Elijo Lagoon Conservancy as a volunteer in 2003.
 Today, he serves as the Conservancy’s Associate Director and Water Quality Specialist, overseeing stream flow gauges in the watershed and conducting water quality measurements in the lagoon.
 He also manages financial operations for the nonprofit Conservancy.

 Barry is familiar with all the North County watersheds having been the Conservancy’s liaison with the Carlsbad Watershed Network’s Invasive Species Program.
 He is also the past president of San Diego Stream Team.
 Barry is co-founder of a local scientific instrument company, and brings more than 25 years experience in marketing and management.
 He has a B.A. in Physics from UC San Diego and a certificate in California Water Management and Ecosystem Restoration from UC Berkeley.